-She does finish a year of college with all As and Bs, taking hard classes like statistics and such a load that she almost finishes all of her pre-requisites in one year.
+She did finish a year of college with all As and Bs, taking hard classes like statistics and such a load that she almost finished all of her prerequisites in one year.
 The girl is smart.
-All the while working 20 hours a week at her job.
+All the while working 30 hours a week at her job.
 Mission completed.
-Daughter in college, getting great grades, working a side job.
+Daughter in college, getting great grades, and working a job.
 Wasn’t I a great mom?

 I want to live in love, not fear

 That’s what she says to me at the end of her last term.
 She didn’t want to go back to college because she was afraid of not getting a great job, or meeting the right people or disappointing me.
 She wanted to go to college because she had a passion she was in love with and it required a degree.
 She didn’t want to stay at her current job because she was afraid to go find another one.
 She wanted to work there because she loved it.
 I had to respect that and do some internal examination myself.

 It was exactly because I was living in fear, not love.
 I had a full-ride scholarship and I was afraid to lose it.
 I didn’t know what I wanted to do, I didn’t have a passion.
 I just knew you went to college to get a good job, meet great people, and open doors.